BretFisher/udemy-docker-mastery/intro/why-docker/why-docker.md

 - Update faster
 - Recover faster

-Docker also did something that often didn't happen with these previous decade-long shifts in computing: They designed it to be used with *existing* apps, often avoiding any changes to source code.
-This only accelerated the adoption of containers, often with enterprises migrating hundreds of existing applications to Docker.
+Docker also did something that often didn't happen with these previous decade-long shifts in computing: They designed it to be used with *existing* apps, often avoiding any changes to source code. **This greatly accelerated the adoption of containers**, often with enterprises migrating hundreds of existing applications to Docker in just a few years.

-In the early days of enterprise adoption, we were seeing data showing the kind of incredible benefits that you only see once every decade in the software world.
+In the early days of enterprise adoption, we were seeing data (coming out of Docker Inc.) showing the kind of incredible benefits that you only see once every decade in the software world.
 Large complex multi-national companies were reporting before/after benefits of containerization such as:

 - 70% reduction in VM costs
 - 50% developer productivity boost